-- Apple: There are hundreds of articles circling the media about Apple and their reliance on inhumane working conditions in parts of China.
+- Apple: There are hundreds of articles circling the media about Apple and its reliance on inhumane working conditions in parts of China.
 Apple is #1 in the index.

-- United Health: I’ve got nothing against UNH (or apple or any other stock for that matter), but how is a managed care provider viewed as ESG friendly?
+- United Health: I’ve got nothing against UNH (or apple or any other stock for that matter), but how is a managed care provider considered ESG-friendly?
 Sure, they may not be polluting, but come on.
 There’s a reason why medical inflation was like triple broad inflation for the last two decades.
 UNH is #6.

 The lesson learned here is that 50% of these indices are a bunch of people in a room arbitrarily picking stocks.
-The other 50% uses a computer to pick the stock.
+The other 50% use a computer to pick the stocks.
 Do we really want to tie our clients’ financial futures to this stuff?